gunnarmorling/gunnarmorling/README.md

-Hello Stranger 👋!

-I am Gunnar, an open-source software engineer in the Java and data streaming space.
+I am an open-source software engineer in the Java and data streaming space.
 I currently work as a Technologist at [Confluent](https://www.confluent.io/).
 In my past role at Decodable I focused on developer outreach and helped them build their stream processing platform based on on Apache Flink.
 Prior to that, I spent ten years at Red Hat, where I led the Debezium project, a platform for change data capture.